 In 2009, my sister went into labor prematurely with triplets at 23 weeks gestation due to a detached placenta (exactly four years ago today).
 She had been to the emergency room for abdominal pain a couple of days earlier and was sent home with “gas pains”.
 When she started bleeding and was admitted to the hospital, she was faced with the decision of how to terminate the pregnancy.
 Something in her blood levels miraculously changed and she was given the option of delivering the babies via C-section.
 Babies are not usually revived before 24 weeks but they made an exception for her babies born one day short of that marker.
 My sister was on the operating room table for hours and almost died.
 She had about 8 pints of blood transfused into her body.
 When I heard the news on the phone that she was having the babies I cried, “It’s too early!!
 Mom, they are not going to make it!”
 Continue reading

 Classes include textbook, rainbow relaxation CD and a rewarding experience for you, your partner and your baby.
 Cost is $325 for 5 weeks.
-The next series start date will be in December 2013.
-Sign up here.
+Class series begin regularly so give us a call!
+5032870886

 HypnoBirthing ® is a rewarding, relaxing, stress-free method of birthing that is based on the belief that all babies should come into the world in an atmosphere of gentility, calm and joy.
 When a mother is properly prepared for birthing physically, mentally, and spiritually, she can experience that sort of joy, birthing her baby is an easier, more comfortable and often, even pain-free manner.
 Through a well-thought-out program of deep relaxation, self-hypnosis, and education, HypnoBirthing ® returns to a woman the art of birthing in a way that allows her to summon her natural birthing instincts and to birth her baby in safety and with ease.
 In HypnoBirthing ® the birth companion is an integral part of the birthing process, enhancing the entire bonding experience.
 Continue reading